Belfast Victoria (UK Parliament constituency)

 Victoria, a division of Belfast, was a UK parliamentary constituency in Ireland.
 It returned one Member of Parliament (MP) to the House of Commons of the United Kingdom from 1918 to 1922, using the first past the post electoral system.

-Boundaries and Boundary Changes
+Boundaries and boundary changes

 The constituency was created by the Redistribution of Seats (Ireland) Act 1918 from an area which had been in the Belfast East constituency.
-It comprised the north-eastern half of East Belfast, and contained the then Dock and Victoria wards of Belfast City Council.
+It comprised the north-eastern half of East Belfast, and contained the Dock and Victoria wards of Belfast City Council.

 It was in use at the 1918 general election only, and under the Government of Ireland Act 1920 its area was again part of the Belfast East constituency, with effect from the 1922 general election.

 Politics

 The constituency was strongly unionist, but with significant labour support.
 The unionists ran a candidate from the Ulster Unionist Labour Association, a group affiliated with the Unionist Party, as a Labour Unionist.
 He easily won the seat.
 A Belfast Labour Party candidate was in second place.
 Sinn Féin demonstrated republican weakness in the seat by receiving only 539 votes, in the 1918 election.